synthetic-corpus/feywild-time/README.md

 ## Feywild Calendar CRUD tests

-Sample post and update tests for Feywild are also provided, but tests are encouraged to create additional Feywild zones based on whatevery whimsy they think of.
+Sample post and update tests for Feywild are also provided, but tests are encouraged to create additional Feywild zones based on whatever whimsy they think of.

 The Feywild Get all Requests will return everything by userID, and you can use feywildID for patch, get, delete, and signed url requests.